polterguy/polterguy.github.io/index.md

 Magic contains its own IDE or integrated development environment.
 [Hyper IDE](/dashboard/hyper-ide/) provides syntax highlighting and autocomplete for Hyperlambda.
 With Hyper IDE you can edit your code, save it, and immediately see the result of your modifications, by executing your endpoint without ever having to leave your IDE.
+Magic even has its own backend _"vibe coding"_ prompting mechanisms, allowing you to generate Hyperlambda from natural language using generative AI.

 ![Screenshot of Magic's Hyper IDE with autocomplete open for Hyperlambda slots](/images/hyper-ide-actions.jpg)